David Stremme: 2004–2007

 In June 2005, Stremme made his Cup debut in 2005 driving Ganassi's R&D No. 39 Navy Dodge at Chicagoland Speedway.
-He started 31st and would finish 16th in his debut.
+He started 31st and would finish sixteenth in his debut.
 He also had finishes of 42nd at Richmond and Miami, and a 36th at Charlotte.
 Ganassi announced Stremme would go to the Cup series, driving the No. 40 Coors Light Dodge in 2006.

-In 2006, Stremme had a best finish of 11th at New Hampshire International Speedway and Homestead-Miami Speedway.
+In 2006, Stremme had a best finish of eleventh at New Hampshire International Speedway and Homestead-Miami Speedway.
 He finished 33rd in points after missing both road course races that season.
 In addition, he made his Craftsman Truck Series debut at Martinsville Speedway, finishing 32nd in the No. 04 Dodge for Bobby Hamilton Racing.
 In addition, he won his first career ARCA RE/MAX Series race at Michigan International Speedway, driving the No. 61 Hantz Group Dodge for Rusty Wallace.
-Despite solid equipment with Ganassi, Stremme failed to notch a single top 10 in 34 races.
+Despite solid equipment with Ganassi, Stremme failed to notch a single top-ten in 34 races.

 Stremme followed up his disastrous rookie season with another poor season in 2007.
-He started 2007 starting 6th in the 49th annual Daytona 500 and went on to finish 11th.
-Three weeks later he would get his best career start, 2nd in the UAW-DaimlerChrysler 400 at Las Vegas Motor Speedway.
-In the Samsung 500 at Texas Motor Speedway he would get his first career Top 10 finish.
-Two weeks later he would follow that up with a career best finish, 8th in the Aaron's 499 at Talladega Superspeedway.
+He started 2007 starting sixth in the 49th annual Daytona 500 and went on to finish eleventh.
+Three weeks later he would get his best career start, second in the UAW-DaimlerChrysler 400 at Las Vegas Motor Speedway.
+In the Samsung 500 at Texas Motor Speedway he would get his first career top-ten finish.
+Two weeks later, he would follow that up with a career best finish, eighth in the Aaron's 499 at Talladega Superspeedway.
 During that season, Stremme shared driving duties of the No. 41 Wrigley Dodge Charger in the Busch Series with Ganassi teammate Reed Sorenson.
 It ran numerous paint schemes including Wrigley's Spearmint, Doublemint, Juicy Fruit, and Winterfresh.
-He was able to get his second career Busch pole at Nashville but ended up 11th in the race.
+He was able to get his second career Busch pole at Nashville but ended up eleventh in the race.
 In addition, he drove a part-time schedule in the No. 22 Supercuts Dodge for Fitz Motorsports.